 There are millions of Australians living with an invisible disability.
 So, why are we not talking about it more?
 It’s important to raise awareness around invisible disabilities.
 When a disability is not immediately apparent, this can sometimes lead to further problems regarding discrimination, exclusion, lack of understanding, difficulty accessing funding, and isolation.
 Sometimes a person with an invisible disability can find it difficult to talk about their disability and the daily challenges they can face.
 This is often linked to a fear of others responding negatively or disregarding the disability all together.
 Raising awareness, being mindful and opening the discussion around invisible disabilities can create a better understanding of what it means for someone to live with an invisible disability.
 This understanding can help to forge a stronger sense of community and support.

-Five things to know about invisible disabilities
+Three things to know about invisible disabilities

 Just like when addressing someone who has visible disability, there are things to be mindful of when addressing someone with an invisible disability.

 Invisible disabilities are not fake – One of the most common things someone with an invisible disability will often hear is “you don’t look like you have a disability so it can’t be that bad”.
 While a person may not look like they have a disability (it is called an invisible disability after all), that doesn’t mean it’s not there.
 When people with an invisible disability are met with scepticism, this can lead them to downplay their experience or not talk about it.